jeff-regier/MiniMiniMaxUQ/README.md

 #### Example

-The code below invokes each of the functions exported by `MiniMiniMaxUQ`:
+The code below invokes each function exported by `MiniMiniMaxUQ`:
 ```R
 library(MiniMiniMaxUQ)